Evolution of Daly College

 The Gwalior Boarding House

 This house was built in 1891 to the north of the C.I.A.
 Jail.
 H.H.
-Maharaja Tukoji Rao Puar of Dewas, senior, and H.H.
+Maharaja Tukoji Rao Puar of Dewas, Senior, and H.H.
 Raja Arun Singh of Narsinghgarh lived here with their companions and tutors from 1898 to 1903.
 In 1904 H.H.
 Maharaja Tukoji Rao Holkar with his guardian Mr. Percy Hide occupied the house and regularly took part in the college games.
-From 1905 to 1908 it accommodated about twenty Kumars with a housemaster.
-With many additions and alterations it is now used as Chief's Guest House.
+From 1905 to 1908, it accommodated about twenty Kumars with a housemaster.
+With many additions and alterations, it was subsequently used as the Chief's Guest House.

 The Holkar Boarding House

 The office of the Public Works Department now occupies the original building of the Indore Residency School.
-In the room facing the iron gate a separate class for chiefs attending the class made their own arrangements for boarding and lodging where the classes were taught by Mr. G. Alberigh Mackay who was then tutor to the minor Raja of Ratlam.
-This was the beginning of Daly College, which was then known as "The Rajkumar Class" and subsequently in 1882 as "The Indore Residency Raj Kumar College" when the classes were moved to the Old Boarding Houses.
+In the room facing the iron gate a separate class for chiefs attending the class made their own arrangements for boarding and lodging where the classes were taught by Mr. G. Aberigh Mackay, who was then tutor to the minor Raja of Ratlam.
+This was the beginning of Daly College, which was then known as "The Rajkumar Class" and subsequently, in 1882, as "The Indore Residency Raj Kumar College" when the classes moved to the Old Boarding Houses.

 The New Boarding House

-This was originally the college gymnasium, which was open all around.
+This was originally the college gymnasium, which was open all year round.
 To provide accommodation for the Kumars, the gymnasium was walled and made into a boarding house in 1904 with three large rooms, a bathroom, a room for the house Master and a spacious verandah in the south.
-To the north of this boarding house were two tennis courts where the European ladies and gentlemen of the station often came to play tennis with the Kumars.
+To the north of this boarding house were two tennis courts, where the European ladies and gentlemen of the station often came to play tennis with the Kumars.

 Old Daly College - Play Ground

 A small plot to the west of the college building was the only playground where the Kumars and the staff played cricket, football and hockey.
-In 1905 Mr. J.H.
-Smith the Principal inaugurated the C.I.S.A sports association whose first meeting was held on this ground.
+In 1905, the Principal, Mr. J.H.
+Smith, inaugurated the C.I.S.A sports association, whose first meeting was held on this ground.